ogonna-anaekwe/_calculator/README.md

 ## How it works
 A user passes a string representation of an arithmetic operation (e.g. `"10 / 5 + 6 * 88"`).
 We take that string and proceed thus:
-1. scan every character to generate a list tokens.
+1. scan every character to generate a list of tokens.
 2. parse the list (from step 1) to generate an [Abstract Syntax Tree (AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree) for the user-inputted arithmetic operation.
 3. evaluate the AST.